NFroehlich1/StudySearch-/README.md

 ## Project Overview

 StudySearch is an AI-powered course planning tool for KIT Mechatronics and Information Technology students.
-It combines conversational AI with a comprehensive module library to help students plan their semester efficiently.
+Built as part of the KIT Nova Innovation Space, it helps you plan your next semester journey by combining conversational AI with a comprehensive module library.

 ## Features